 An end to owner-use loopholesAn end to owner-use loopholes

-Under the old laws, landlords could evict rent-stabilized tenants from multiple units to use as their own residence.
+Under the old laws, landlords could evict rent-stabilized tenants from multiple units to use as their residence.
 This practice was often done as a way to evict tenants and raise rents.
 Under the new rules, any tenant who’s lived in their units for at least 15 years will be protected from owner use eviction.
 Landlords can now only claim one apartment for owner-use.
 They must also prove that there is a clear and immediate necessity for it.

 An end to the vacancy/longevity bonusAn end to the vacancy/longevity bonus

 Landlords used to be allowed to raise the rent on a unit up to 20% once vacated.
 This allowance has been completed axed, along with the longevity bonus, which allowed rents to be raised based on how long it had been vacant.
 However, landlords are still allowed to charge the maximum legal rent so long as there has been a vacancy.

 Exceptions to the New LawsExceptions to the New Laws

 No changes to the New York Affordable Housing ProgramNo changes to the New York Affordable Housing Program

-One area that did not change, and needs more clarification, is in regard to the New York Housing Program.
+One area that did not change, and needs more clarification, is regarding the New York Housing Program.
 Formally known as the Section 421-a Tax Exemption program allows developers a tax exemption so long as they reserve 30% of a project’s square footage for affordable units.
 There was some confusion over this when the draft of the reform bill accidentally placed market-rate apartments under permanent rent regulation in new buildings receiving the tax exemption.
-This was later “fixed” to allow deregulation in units under the New York Affordable Housing Program.
+Later “fixed” to allow deregulation in units under the New York Affordable Housing Program.
 Provided, of course, that they had reached the $2,744 rent threshold.

 What’s in Store for the Future?What’s in Store for the Future?